 Oftentimes, direct reports put all their focus on the end goal and tend to miss out the critical elements of a situation.
 It can be due to inexperience in making unbiased, complex decisions involving high risk, or lack of the ability to evaluate a problem from all angles and weigh in all options.
 It is similar to letting an inexperienced driver into the driving seat of your boss’s Lamborghini Aventador.
 Giving the keys to a kind of car they have never driven before or don’t have much experience with can be quite dangerous.
 Your boss will hold you liable for the damages, as the car was your responsibility to begin with.

 Carter is the recipient of ELearning!
 Magazine’s Trailblazer Award, HR Tech Conference’s Top Products Award, and Leadership Excellence Magazine’s Best in Leadership Development for his work as Chairman and CEO of Best Practice Institute.
 He received his MA in Social/Organizational Psychology from Columbia University.
+His new book, In Great Company: How to spark peak performance by becoming an emotionally connected workplace will be published by McGraw Hill in early 2019.

 In the end, you will be responsible for the decisions your direct reports make.
 You must diligently keep an eye on whether it is effective and will yield positive results.
 Giving employees at all levels decision making responsibility is a dream for most organization and leaders.
 Each day leaders at all levels are bombarded with decisions.
 Either managers delegate their decisions up, or are given too much control over decisions by senior leaders without enough development.
 Either way is a huge risk for your company.
 You must learn to build a company that lasts.
 To build a company that lasts, invest your time and money in close mentorship, coaching, and shadowing of your managers.
 Be a respected confidant, and provide the kind of attention and consistent messaging that is required for great decision making and accountability.
 Having an open door policy and a belief in collaboration is not enough.
 You run the risk of creating a dysfunctional organization that is built to take advantage of you and create political turfdoms.
 Instead build equal playing fields of leaders at all levels who have commensurate knowledge and skills to make and be accountable for balanced and emotionally intelligent decisions rather than showboating their “decision-making” powers bestowed upon them.